19pawel970415/Coinpanion/README.md

 ### A fully documented project of Coinpanion - an app for personal budgeting being a part of the University of Lodz Software Engineering course.

-# Expenses Management System - Coinpanion
+# Coinpanion - personal budgeting system

 ## Overview